Open-source software: Motivations

-There are many motivations for contributing to the OSS community.
-For one, it is an opportunity to learn and practice multiple skills such as coding and other technology related abilities, but also fundamental skills such as communication and collaboration and practical skills needed to excel in technology related fields such as issue tracking or version control.
-Instead of learning through a classroom or a job, learning through contributing to OSS allows participants to learn at their own pace and follow what interests them.
-When contributing to OSS, the contributor can learn the current industry best practices, technology and trends and even have the opportunity to contribute to the next big innovation as OSS grows increasingly popular within the tech field.
-Contributing to OSS without payment means there is no threat of being fired, though reputations can take a hit.
-On the other hand, a huge motivation to contribute to OSS is the reputation gained as one grows one's public portfolio.
+Contributors to OSS are motivated by belief in FOSS philosophy, personal interests, caring about the community, interest in projects and problem-solving, etc. In addition, users of a given software may also contribute as a way of improving tools they use, while others are drawn to the collaborative nature of open-source development environments.
+In addition, contributing to OSS also gives opportunity to develop programming and systems engineering skills, which large and widely used open source projects such as Linux and Tor offer challenging environments in which contributors can test their analytical and rigorous thinking, programming and reasoning abilities.
+Also, engagement with active projects allow contributors to stay current with industry practices and emerging trends.
+The open source projects include the innovations and trends and they make it popular within the tech field.
+Contributing to OSS can also increase a contributor's visibility and reputation within the community, as contributions are publicly accessible and can be reviewed by others.
+As a result, thousands of contributors daily contribute to the open source projects and help maintain it for the improvement of general public.

 Disparities

 Even though programming was originally seen as a female profession, there remains a large gap in computing.
 Social identity tends to be a large concern as women in the tech industry face insecurity about attracting unwanted male attention and harassment or being unfeminine in their technology knowledge, having a large impact on confidence.
 Some male tech participants make clear that they believe women fitting in within the culture is impossible, furthering the insecurity for women and their place in the tech industry.
 Additionally, even in a voluntary contribution environment like open source software, women tend to end up doing the less technical aspects of projects, such as manual testing or documentation despite women and men showing the same productivity in OSS contributions.
 Explicit biases include longer feedback time, more scrutinization of code and lower acceptance rate of code.
-Specifically in the open-source software community, women report that sexually offensive language is common and the women's identity as female is given more attention that as an OSS contributor Bias is hard to address due to the belief that gender should not matter, with most contributors feeling that women getting special treatment is unfair and success should be dependent on skill, preventing any changes to be more inclusive.
+Specifically in the open-source software community, women report that sexually offensive language is common and the women's identity as female is given more attention that as an OSS contributor.
+Bias is hard to address due to the belief that gender should not matter, with most contributors feeling that women getting special treatment is unfair and success should be dependent on skill, preventing any changes to be more inclusive.